julianoelhaf/pscc2026-dl-protection-benchmark/README.md

 ## Overview

-This repository provides the framework, configuration templates, and documentation for a comprehensive benchmark of deep learning architectures applied to **power system protection** tasks.
+This repository provides the framework, configuration templates, and documentation for a comprehensive benchmark of deep learning architectures applied to **fault analysis in power system protection** tasks.
 The study systematically compares recurrent, convolutional, hybrid, and transformer-based models under identical experimental conditions.

 The benchmark covers four core protection tasks: